mikolajgasior/octo-linter/README.md

   -v $(pwd)/dot-github:/dot-github \
   -v $(pwd):/config \
   -v $(pwd)/output:/output \
-  mikolajgasior/octo-linter:v2.2.1 \
+  octo-linter \
   lint -p /dot-github -l WARN -c /config/config.yml -o /output -u 10
 ````

 ## Exit code
 Tool exits with exit code `0` when everything is fine.  `1` when there are errors, `2` when there are only
 warnings.
-Additionally it may exit with a different code, eg. `22`.
+Additionally, it may exit with a different code, e.g. `22`.
 These numbers indicate another error
 whilst reading files.